rhinck/rhinck/README.md

 ### Hi there 👋

 I'm Robert, I'm co-founder and CTO of [Lovage Labs](https://getlovage.com).
-We're working to bring the power of conversational AI to small businesses.
+We're bringing the power of conversational AI to small business and enteprise customers.

 ### 📫 How to reach me: